dobrevg/webrsnapshot/README.md

 # [Webrsnapshot v0.7](https://github.com/dobrevg/webrsnapshot)
 ============

-Webrsnapshot is web based graphical interface for editing the configuration file of rsnapshot via browser.
-This software is still in development.
-Please make a backup of your rnsapshot configuration file `/etc/rsnapshot.conf` before using Webrsnapshot.
-At this point not all features are implemented and only essential options are enabled.
-You can find a list with the missing options in the TODO file provided with this installation.
+Webrsnapshot is web based graphical interface for editing the configuration file and the cronjob of rsnapshot via web browser.
+Webrsnapshot comes with ABSOLUTELY NO WARRANTY.

 ## Quick start